aosabook/500lines/template-engine/chapter.md

 <!-- [[[end]]] -->

 This looks complicated, let's break it down.
-The `re.split` function will split a string using a regular expression.
-If the pattern is parenthesized, then the matches will be used to split the string, but will also be returned as pieces in the split list.
+The `re.split` function will split a string using a regex.
+Our pattern is parenthesized, so the matches will be used to split the string, and will also be returned as pieces in the split list.
 Our pattern will match our tag syntaxes, but we've parenthesized it so that the string will be split at the tags, and the tags will also be returned.

-The `(?s)` flag in the regex means that dot should match even a newline.
+The `(?s)` flag in the regex means that a dot should match even a newline.
 Then we have our parenthesized group of three alternatives: `{{.*?}}` matches an expression, `{%.*?%}` matches a tag, and `{#.*?#}` matches a comment.
 In all of these, we use `.*?` to match any number of characters, but the shortest sequence that matches.
-With `.*`, we'd match the longest, which match from the beginning of the first tag to the end of the last tag.

 The result of `re.split` is a list of strings.
 For example, this template text: